AnushkaaPrabhat15/AnushkaaPrabhat15/README.md

 ### Hi there 👋
 # 💫 About Me:
-My journey in the world of data revolves around extracting meaningful patterns, visualizing trends, and making data-driven decisions.....
+My journey in the world of data revolves around extracting meaningful patterns, visualizing trends, and making data-driven decisions.

 ## 🌐 Socials: